Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Transylvanian delights: Mountainous Sinaia and Peles Castle

 Venture into Transylvania, the mountainous, legend-haunted region in central Romania.
 On the way, stop for lunch in Sinaia, a former royal summer retreat, and visit fairytale-worthy Peles Castle.
 As you enter Transylvania proper, you’ll see why it’s known as the last medieval landscape in Europe.
 You’ll return to Bucharest in the afternoon.
-Enjoy dinner in a local restaurant this evening.
+Enjoy dinner in the hotel this evening.

 Panoramic Bucharest tour, then explore its historic sites

 Today we’ll set off on a panoramic tour of Bucharest and enjoy lunch at a local restaurant.
 Afterwards, explore Bucharest’s grand monuments and leafy, old-world boulevards on a city tour that includes a choice of entrances.
 You can visit the infamous People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
 Alternatively, take a fascinating walking tour of Manuc’s Inn, Bucharest’s oldest hotel building, which was built as a way station for caravans and surrounds a large open courtyard.
 This afternoon we’ll transfer to Giurgiu and embark our river ship.
 Tonight, the Contemporary Bulgarian Trio puts a twist on traditional music during our first dinner on board.

 Spend a day in captivating Veliko Tarnovo, including lunch with students and a choir performance